djiglesias/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 </p>

 #### Normalize the Images
-The grayscaled images were normalized from range (0,255) to (-1,1) ...
+The grayscaled images were normalized from range (0,255) to (-1,1) to reduce computation when training the network.

 <p align="center">
   <img src="./images/normalize.png">